 - Minimum length of the policy.
 This is consistent from state to state, you typically need to have held your life insurance for at least 24 months in order to receive a life settlement benefit.

-- Whole life/universal life.
+- Whole life/universal life/term life.
 If you do not hold a universal life policy, don’t immediately let this stop you.
 If you do not hold a universal life or whole life policy, don’t immediately let this stop you.
 At Windsor, we are happy to look into converting your term policy into a permanent product prior to pursuing a life settlement so that you can still qualify for a life settlement.

 Engaging in any major financial transaction involves some level of risk, but you should know that increased regulation in this industry means that you should be provided with clear, transparent, ethical guidance at every turn.
 Before committing to this process, consider the following concerns and weigh your own personal sense of comfort and risk:

 - Fees.
 A reputable firm will not charge any fee to prepare your life settlement paperwork.
 You are engaging in a transaction in which both parties stand to benefit, so it simply doesn’t make sense to pay a fee up front for this service.